-Reporting of Conflicts
+G. Reporting of Conflicts

-PHS-Funded Research.
-The Office of Sponsored Projects Administration will provide to the Public Health Service entity funding any PHS-Funded Research project an initial report on any Conflict of Interest of a financial nature and on any PHS Financial Conflict of Interest as follows:
+(1) PHS-Funded Research.
+The Office of Sponsored Projects Administration will provide to the Public Health Service entitylatural integratory.
+Facility of Research

-- (a) prior to the expenditure of funds for a PHS-Funded Research project (unless the Conflict of Interest is eliminated before such expenditure); - (b) within 60 days of any such Conflict of Interest arising in an ongoing PHS-Funded Research project; and - (c) as required under Section III.F (Expedited Action).
+PHS Financial Conflict of Interest as follows: (i) prior to the expenditure of funds for a PHS-Funded Research project (unless the conflict of interest is eliminated before such expenditure); (ii) within 60 days of any such conflict of interest arising in an ongoing PHS-Funded Research project; and (iii) as required under Section III.F (Expedited Action).
 The Office of Sponsored Projects Administration will provide an annual update on previously reported conflicts of interest for the duration of the PHS-Funded Research project.

-The initial report will identify:

-- (a) the PHS-Funded Research project and the Faculty, Staff or Affiliated PHS Investigator; - (b) the entity with which the Financial Interest is held; - (c) the nature and value of the Financial Interest; - (d) in the case of a Conflict of Interest under Part A of the policy, how the Financial Interest could compromise, or appear to compromise, the Professional Interests of the Investigator; - (e) in the case of a PHS Financial Conflict of Interest, how the Financial Interest relates to the PHS-Funded Research project and the basis for the determination that a PHS Financial Conflict of Interest exists; and - (f) a description of the management plan in place to address the Conflict of Interest or PHS Financial Conflict of Interest.
+The initial report will identify: (i) the PHS-Funded Research project and the Faculty, Staff or Affiliated PHS Investigator; (ii) the entity with which the Financial Interest is held; (iii) the nature and value of the Financial Interest; (iv) in the case of a Conflict of Interest under Part A of the policy, how the Financial Interest could compromise, or appear to compromise, the Professional Interests of the Investigator; (v) in the case of a PHS Financial Conflict of Interest, how the Financial Interest relates to the PHS-Funded Research project and the basis for the determination that a PHS Financial Conflict of Interest exists; and (vi) a description of the management plan in place to address the Conflict of Interest or PHS Financial Conflict of Interest.

-Information to be reported concerning the management plan will include:

-- (a) the role and duties of the Faculty, Staff or Affiliated PHS Investigator with the Conflict of Interest; - (b) the conditions of the management plan; - (c) how the management plan will protect the research from bias; - (d) the Faculty, Staff or Affiliated PHS Investigator's agreement to the management plan; and - (e) how the management plan will be monitored.
+Information to be reported concerning the management plan will include: (i) the role and duties of the Faculty, Staff or Affiliated PHS Investigator with the conflict of interest; (ii) the conditions of the management plan; (iii) how the management plan will protect the research from bias; (iv) the Faculty, Staff or Affiliated PHS Investigator's agreement to the management plan; and (v) how the management plan will be monitored.